quqtalk/spring-samples/spring-oauth2-sso-sample/README.md

 Behind the scene
 ===
 1. There is a filter "OAuth2ClientContextFilter" added automatically when @EnableOauth2Sso annotation used.
 It is seprated from the springSecurityFilterChain.
+See <a href="#1">how</a>.
 2. And, OAuth2AuthenticationProcessingFilter will be added into springSecurityFilterChain.
+See <a href="#2">how</a>.
 3. When unauthenticated user access resource of client application, there will be a AccessDeniedException thrown by AccessDecisionManager.decide() in FilterSecurityInterceptor.
 4. ExceptionTranslationFilter will handle AccessDeniedException, AuthenticationEntryPoint will commence the authentication.
 5. OAuth2ClientAuthenticationProcessingFilter.attemptAuthentication() will try to do authentication, which is try to get the access token via OAuth2RestOperations.getAccessToken().